 The UE Institute is an online study tool developed to provide structure and support for new hand therapists and to help mentoring pairs organize format and content.
 This program is free to ASHT members.
 The program is targeted to therapists with 0-3 years of experience, as well as change-of-career therapists.

 The program originally included one online lesson per month (with rotating instructors) from September 2018 to May 2019.
 Lessons were recorded and are available at any time on the website.

 The UE Institute e-Community is available for novice hand therapists to ask questions related to each online recorded session as well as to seek general information and communication exchanges to advance their professional career and/or their preparation for the CHT Exam.
-The live sessions will resume the beginning of 2020.

-The ASHT Webinar Series has been growing in popularity as it allows you to learn from the comfort of your own home.
+The ASHT webinar series has been growing in popularity as it allows you to learn from the comfort of your own home.
 The webinars are typically one hour in length and presented by a variety of presenters from all over the country and sometimes internationally.
 We offer a wide range of topics presented by both therapists and physicians who are highly knowledgeable in their specialty area.
 Webinars are recorded and available to be purchased in the library and viewed at your convenience if you are unable to attend a live session.
-Visit the ASHT Webinar Library for further information and a complete list of available recordings.
+Visit the ASHT webinar library for further information and a complete list of available recordings.

 Some recommended webinars for the novice hand therapist are: